OVERALL SUMMARY WORK TO DATE

 Residential buildings that obtained their certificate of occupancy September 1, 2017 or after will be limited to:

 - .4 permits per number of units in the building

 Residential Opt Out Incentive – Funded by Permit Surcharge

-If a resident chooses to not renew their parking permit, they can opt to participate in the incentive program which includes:
+If a resident chooses to not renew their parking permit, they can opt to receive a Transportation Wallet which includes: